Choosing A Stallion For Your Mare

 As in dogs, horses of different breeds carry mutant genes – just ask the Quarter Horse fraternity in the USA!
 So investigate any problems in the breed you have chosen and ask the stallion owner if the horse has them.
 If so, have your mare tested to ensure she doesn’t carry the same gene.
 Otherwise you risk producing a foal which will die or be born with a disabling condition.

 Many breed societies produce Stallion Directories to help you find a suitable stallion close to you, but don’t let distance decide your choice.
 You are planning for an animal that could well live for 25 years, so investment at the creation end is well worth it.
 Visit their breed shows to see which horses catch your eye and tug at your heart and ask their owners about the sire.

-Some breeds, such as the Arab Horse Society, identify top-producing stallions and offer Premiums to mare owners who use these stallions, with awards to the resulting progeny once they compete successfully under saddle.
+Some breed societies, such as The Arab Horse Society (AHS), identify top-producing stallions and offer Premiums to mare owners who use these stallions, with awards to the resulting progeny once they compete successfully under saddle.

 My advice would be to seek guidance from experienced breeders, or attend an intensive breeding workshop to increase your knowledge.